Check Engine Light On But Car Runs Fine (10 Common Causes)

 In distributor-based systems, it is essential to keep an eye on the distributor cap and rotor.

 Over time, the contacts inside the distributor cap can corrode or wear down, weakening the spark.
-Similarly, the rotor itself can wear down, resulting in poor contact with the distributor cap’s contacts.
+Similarly, the rotor itself can wear down which results in poor contact with the distributor cap’s contacts.

 How to troubleshoot bad ignition coil pack?